Pescennius Niger: Name

-The Historia Augusta adds that his father bore the cognomen Fuscus, meaning “brown,” and describes Niger himself as having a pale and corpulent body but a dark-red face with a very black neck.
-This distinctive appearance was cited by some contemporaries as the origin of his cognomen “Niger.”
+The Historia Augusta adds that his father bore the cognomen Fuscus, meaning "brown", and describes Niger himself as having a pale and corpulent body, with a ruddy face and a very dark-skinned neck.
+This distinctive appearance was cited by some contemporaries as the origin of his cognomen "Niger", the Latin word for "black".

 Family

 Pescennius is known to have been married and had children.
 The names of his children are not mentioned in any sources, nor how many they were.
 In the past it has been supposed by some historians based on medals bearing the inscription "Pescennia Plautiana Augusta" that Niger was married to a woman named Plautiana or that he had a daughter named Pescennia Plautiana, but the medals are said to be forgeries.

 Popular culture

 In the film The Fall of The Roman Empire Niger is played by Douglas Wilmer and depicted as a scheming henchman of Commodus.
 At the end of the film, Niger and Didius Julianus, played by Eric Porter, another crony of Commodus, compete against each other in the auction for the throne of Rome.